Fix the 500 internal server error in WordPress

-Internal Server Error are the most common Error in WordPress Websites.
+Internal Server Errors are the most common Error in WordPress Websites.

 Getting fixed by yourself is a very hectic task unless you find an easy and Simple Solution.

 Whereas Sometimes finding a Good host Support is way too difficult.
-(However in Mine case, I am blessed with a Good Webhost Support.)
+(However, in my case, I am blessed with Good Webhost Support.)

-In this article I will try to help you solving this internal server error problem within 2 minutes.
+In this article, I will try to help you in solving this internal server error problem within 2 minutes.

 Trust me!
 After Reading this Article, when you go to solve this out then keep a Stopwatch with You. :p

 What is 500 Internal Server Error?